choulab/lab-website/content/handbook/meetings.md

 ## General meeting rules:

-* All presenters should upload meeting agenda the day before to lab server or Dropbox
+* All presenters should upload meeting agenda **the day before** to lab server or Dropbox
-* Cell phones should be turned off or put in airplane mode during the meeting
+* Cell phones should be turned put in silent or airplane mode during the meeting
-* Respect and pay attention to the presenter
+* Respect and pay attention to the presenter at all times
 * Take notes and be proactive about providing verbal or written feedback to presenter
 * Participate in discussions and learn to ask questions